Duration: 4 Days

-This course is designed primarily for IT professionals who have some experience with Windows Server.
+This Installation, Storage and Compute with Windows Server 2016 course, (Exam Code: 70-740) is designed primarily for IT professionals who have some Windows Server experience.
 It is designed for professionals who will be responsible for managing storage and compute by using Windows Server 2016, and who need to understand the scenarios, requirements, and storage and compute options that are available and applicable to Windows Server 2016.

 - A basic understanding of networking fundamentals.